 Florida Atlantic University Head Softball Coach Joan Joyce is one of those rare people to enjoy success as both a player and a coach.
-After concluding an illustrious playing career that spanned parts of four decades in numerous sports, Joan Joyce was named head coach at FAU in 1994.
-Joyce is the only head coach Florida Atlantic softball has had in its 21-year history.
-Under Joyce the program's accomplishments are unparalleled: eight-consecutive Conference Championships (1997-2004)--10 in all (2006, 2007)--and eight straight NCAA Tournament appearances (1997-2004)--10 in all (2006, 2015).
+After concluding an illustrious playing career that spanned parts of four decades in numerous sports, Joyce was named head coach at FAU in 1994.
+As Joyce enters her 27th season with the Owls, she is the only FAU softball head coach in program history, racking up eight Conference Coach of Year titles in three different conferences along the way.
+Under Joyce, the program's accomplishments are unparalleled: eight-consecutive Conference Championships (1997-2004) – 12 in all (2006, 2007, 2016, 2018) – and eight straight NCAA Tournament appearances (1997-2004) – 11 in all (2006, 2015, 2016).

 Joyce began planting the seeds of success immediately upon taking the reins of FAU softball.
 She spent nine months creating a program from scratch, and the result was an impressive 33-18 record in year one.
-Not only did that first year earn Joyce her first A-Sun Coach of the Year award, but she was also named Palm Beach County Coach of the Year.
+Not only did that first year earn Joyce her first Atlantic Sun Conference Coach of the Year award, but she was also named Palm Beach County Coach of the Year.

 The building effort continued in 1996, as the team finished 37-32 and advanced to its second-straight A-Sun tournament.
 That year also saw Joyce take on the role of Senior Woman Administrator at FAU, a position she held until 2001.

 Her record run of championships began in 1997 with not only the program's first conference championship, but FAU's first A-Sun title in any sport.
 That success resulted in Joyce's second A-Sun Coach of the Year award.
 In 1998, the team repeated as A-Sun champions.